 A pale blue powder, crystalline or granular material

 • Often mixed with fertiliser, also used for foliar application (preferably with a suitable sticking agent).

 • Copper supplement for the prevention and treatment of copper deficiency.

-Suitable for oral daily drenching, addition to the drinking water, addition to supplementary feed, foliar application (preferably with a suitable sticking agent) or application with fertiliser
+• Suitable for oral daily drenching, addition to the drinking water or addition to supplementary feed.

 Do not administer to animals at the same time as using high doses of zinc for facial eczema prevention (North Ilsand only), as copper supplementation may interfere with thte protective effects of zinc.